mokurin000/vndb_chinese_translation/tags/readme.md

-Only Bad End Death of Hero	|	Only Bad End Death of Hero Only Bad End Death of Heroine	|	Only Bad End Death of Heroine Only Bad End Death of Protagonist	|	Only Bad End Death of Protagonist Only Bad Endings	|	Only Bad Endings
+Only Bad End Death of Hero	|	Only Bad End Death of Hero Only Bad End Death of Heroine	|	Only Bad End Death of Heroine Only Bad End Death of Protagonist	|	Only Bad End Death of Protagonist Only Bad Endings	|	仅坏结局
-Only consanguineous heroines awaiting moderation	|	Only consanguineous heroines awaiting moderation Only Good Endings	|	Only Good Endings
+Only consanguineous heroines awaiting moderation	|	Only consanguineous heroines awaiting moderation Only Good Endings	|	仅好结局
-Only One Bad Ending	|	Only One Bad Ending
+Only One Bad Ending	|	仅一个坏结局
-Only One Good Ending	|	Only One Good Ending
+Only One Good Ending	|	仅一个好结局
 Only Same-Sex Sexual Content not applicable	|	Only Same-Sex Sexual Content not applicable Only Seme Heroes	|	Only Seme Heroes
 Only Trap Heroines	|	Only Trap Heroines